 Industrial Heat Pumps

 Lastly, on the left hand side of the diagram is the heat pump itself.
 There are a range of new products coming on to or at least towards the market that can handle sink (the process or target) temperatures of 165 ºC.
 Furthermore the temperature lift from the source heat to the sink is increasing from 60 ºK in the past to over 100 ºK in the near future.
-Causeway has its own research, development and demonstration agenda on industrial heat pumps and how to best integrate with the other three verticals to optimize the economics of the system.
-We’re making good progress and hope to start prototyping a novel geothermal industrial heat pump later this year
+Causeway has its own research, development and demonstration program on industrial heat pumps and how to best integrate with the other three verticals to optimize the economics of the system.
+We’re making good progress, having filed our first patent application on June 26th 2023 and hope to build a prototype of the patented system later this year.